-Understanding Premier League odds and the various betting markets available is important for maximising your chances of making money betting on the Premier League.
+Understanding Premier League odds and the various betting markets available is important for maximising your chances betting on the Premier League.
 Bookmakers offer odds on almost everything when it comes to Premier League football, with betting markets ranging from what we call outright bets (a bet that is placed on the outcome of a whole league or tournament) such as Title Winners and Top Four Finishers, to betting on individual Premier League games like Asian Handicaps and Both Teams To Score bets.

 Premier League Odds For Individual Matches